vbotka/ansible-collection-freebsd/docs/source/examples/340/example.rst

 .. note::

    The role and the configuration data in the examples are idempotent.
-Once the application is installed and configured ansible-playbook shouldn’t report any changes.
+Once the application is installed and configured, ansible-playbook shouldn’t report any changes.
 To speedup the playbook, disable setup, sanity, debug, and install.
 This way, the role will audit the required infrastructure ::